avs20/udacity_data_visualization/README.md

 And I would recode the NaN of Age variable to 999 mainly to see if those missing value have an indication on Survived outcome.

 I then decide to explore the variables [Pclass, Sex, Age, SibSp, Parch, Fair, Embarked] to investigate the correlation with outcome variable Survived.

+## Gender vs. Survival
+The first chart I investigate is to compare